SEB-Core/mongoose-recipes/README.md

 module.exports = mongoose
 ```

 In order for this to occur when you run your server, you just need to require this file at the top of your `server.js`.
-This will run the file, and automatically execute your mongoose connection.
+This will run the file, and automatically execute your **Mongoose** connection.

 In `server.js`, just below your other requires...